unicode-org/message-format-wg/exploration/maintaining-registry.md

 > but it is not universally available and could represent a barrier to adoption
 > if normatively required.

-All `Standard`, `Optional`, and Unicode namespace function or option specifications goes through a development process that includes these levels of maturity:
+All `REQUIRED`, `RECOMMENDED`, and Unicode namespace function or option specifications goes through a development process that includes these levels of maturity:

 1. **Proposed** The _function_ or _option_, along with necessary documentation,